Table of Contents

 So I built an example application, available on GitHub, and accompanied it with this post to explain the code with more details.
 These are the topics that I’ll cover:

-- How to build a Eureka Server with Peer Awareness (a Eureka Cluster) using Spring Boot 2 and Spring Cloud Netflix.
+- Build a Eureka Server with Peer Awareness (a Eureka Cluster) using Spring Boot 2 and Spring Cloud Netflix.

-- How to connect from a Spring Boot 2 application to the Eureka Service Registry, which means how to put Service Discovery into practice.
+- Connect from a Spring Boot 2 application to the Eureka Service Registry, which means how to put Service Discovery into practice.

-- How to make Spring Cloud Netflix Eureka work with Docker
+- Make Spring Cloud Netflix Eureka work with Docker

 Quickly jump to the diagram below if you’re curious about how the system looks like.